LuisMMMTS/open-cx-t2g4-bits-please/README.md

 **Submit talk transcript:**
 * **Actor**.
 Speaker
 * **Description**.
 This use case exists so that the speaker's voice can be recorded, converted to text and the transcript uploaded to the database for the audience to read it.
 * **Preconditions and Postconditions**.
-To have his voice transcripted, the speaker must first join the talk's page, and have a working microphone.
+To have his voice transcripted, the speaker must be logged in, be in the talk's page, and have a working microphone.
 In the end, the speaker's voice transcript is added to the database.
 * **Normal flow**.
     1. The speaker presses the button to start transcripting and uploading.
     2. The speaker gives the talk